Damon Vignale

-Damon Vignale is a Canadian writer, director, and producer working in film and television.
-He has directed the films Little Brother of War and The Entrance.
-He released the web series The Vetala in 2009, drawn from the Baital Pachisi, a collection of Sanskrit tales and legends, which received a 2010 Gemini Award.
-Vignale’s debut documentary film The Exhibition world premiered in the Next Program of the 2013 Hot Docs International Film Festival.
-The film won the 2014 International Emmy Award for Arts Programming.
+Damon Vignale is a Canadian director, writer and producer working in film and television.
+Vignale has directed the films Little Brother of War and The Entrance.
+He released the web series The Vetala in 2009, drawn from the Baital Pachisi, a collection of Sanskrit tales and legends, and received a 2010 Gemini Award.
+Vignale's debut documentary film The Exhibition world premiered in the Next Program of the 2013 Hot Docs International Film Festival.
+The film won the 2014 International Emmy Award for Arts Programming, and was a Special Award recipient of the 2015 Canadian Screen Awards.
 Vignale's television credits as a writer-producer include ABC/CTV's homicide series Motive, Bravo's police drama 19-2, and the ITV/BritBox series The Bletchley Circle: San Francisco.
+He is currently a writer and co-executive producer on the CBC drama series Allegiance.

 Vignale was creator and showrunner of the original crime-drama series The Murders for City TV.
 The series starred Jessica Lucas as a rookie homicide detective whose negligence in a fellow officer’s death has her searching for redemption in her investigations.
 Rogers Media announced production commencing October 9, 2018 The series premiered in Canada and Europe in 2019.
 Sundance Now released the series in the US in 2021.